Season of LEnt

 Ash Wednesday - Beginning the journey of Lent together

-Sunday Evening Eucharist - Singing, Prayer, Scripture, Communion, Fellowship.
+Sunday Morning Eucharist - Singing, Prayer, Scripture, Communion, Fellowship.

-• Instead, we have sung prayer at 5:15 PM, followed by worship with holy communion at 5:30 PM.
+• We have sung prayer at 9:45 AM, followed by worship with holy communion at 10:00 AM.

 Holy Week and Easter Schedules are here.